“Hey,” stuntman Cliff Booth (Brad Pitt) shouts to his best friend and collaborator. “You’re Rick F***ing Dalton, and don’t you forget it.”

 In one of the many bits that blend fiction with fact, Tarantino intercuts footage of the real Sharon Tate fighting on screen with that of Robbie, as Tate, rehearsing the fight with Bruce Lee (Mike Moh).
 We also see Robbie’s Tate playfully karate-chopping in her theater seat.
 In that moment, seeing the joy she brings to others, Tate knows herself and knows her gifts.

 The preceding scene finds Dalton experiencing the opposite.
 After flubbing lines in his latest ignoble TV guest appearance, Dalton storms back to his trailer to berate himself.
 The camera stares as Dalton stomps and kicks; quick cuts intensify his violent mood swings.
 Finally, Dalton looks at himself in the mirror and threatens the man he sees.
-“You’re going to show all of them who Rick Dalton is,” he rages.
-“Or your brains are going to be all over this mirror.”
+“You don’t get these lines right, I’m going to blow your f***ing brains out tonight.
+Alright?”

 This juxtaposition reminds us that few things can be more important than the way we see ourselves.
 Haunted by images of his former glory, whether they be the clips of past roles or the old movie posters that litter his house, Dalton can only see himself as a failure.
 But when moviegoers join Tate in laughing along with her performance, she recognizes the power of her talent.